CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/ULOM/Bryan/Demo/04_Acme_Robinson_License_v01.md

 Note=They populate it with the sections from the Docracy license.
+(We have to do some shoehorning.
+The Notice and Assignment sections are often in Misc, and here are forced into Misc.

 =[GH/FutureCommerce/ULOM/Bryan/Demo/03_Acme_Robinson_License_Outline_v01.md]